Work

 How the GTS connects to permanent residence

 The GTS work permit is temporary, but it frequently becomes a stepping stone to permanent residence.
-A valid LMIA-supported job offer can add points under the Comprehensive Ranking System in Express Entry, and the skilled Canadian experience you build can qualify you for the Canadian Experience Class.
+The skilled Canadian experience you build can qualify you for the Canadian Experience Class under Express Entry, and a Canadian job offer can help you secure a Provincial Nominee Program nomination, which adds 600 points under the Comprehensive Ranking System.
+A job offer no longer adds CRS points on its own, IRCC removed those points in 2025, so confirm the current rules on canada.ca.
 Several Provincial Nominee Program streams, including Alberta tech pathways, are built around skilled workers with a Canadian job offer or experience.
 We plan the work-permit stage with the eventual PR route in mind.

-How Wild Mountain helps with Global Talent Stream hires
+How Wild Mountain Immigration helps with Global Talent Stream hires

 Working under a licensed RCIC (CICC #R706497), our team supports the work-permit side of a Global Talent Stream hire.
 We help employers understand the choice between Category A and B and how the occupations list and Labour Market Benefits Plan apply, and we prepare the worker's work-permit application to make the most of the two-week service standard.
 We represent clients entirely online, by video call and secure document sharing.
 We are not affiliated with any government; the GTS LMIA itself remains the employer's responsibility.